 Copyrights are awarded automatically.
 But authors can suffer from significant inequality of bargaining power and asymmetry of information in their dealings with cultural investors (such as publishers).
 That can mean they end up transferring all or most of their rights as condition of distribution or investment.
 What authors transfer can be disproportionate to what they get in return.
 As this recent European Commission report has found, that contributes to low incomes.

 Australia takes an almost completely ‘laissez-faire’ approach to authors’ contracts.
-As I explained in an earlier post, that’s French for ‘let people do as they choose’, but it can mean ‘freedom to sign away your rights, before anyone knows what the work is worth, often in exchange for not much at all’.
-We do have some minimum protections that apply to all contracts, such as a requirement that they not be ‘unconscionable’, but that’s a very low bar indeed.
+As I explained in an earlier post, that’s French for ‘let people do as they choose’, but too often it means ‘freedom to sign away your rights, before anyone knows what the work is worth, often in exchange for not much at all’.
+In Australia we do have some minimum protections that apply to all contracts, such as a requirement that they not be ‘unconscionable’, but that’s a very low bar indeed.

 It doesn’t have to be this way

 Elsewhere, many countries take a much more proactive approach.
 Recognising that authors are so often at a disadvantage in dealing with investors, their laws have author-protective laws to help level the playing field.

 Here I’m going to introduce some of those methods to jog thinking about what we could do differently in Australia to make things fairer for authors, and help them secure a bigger share of copyright’s rewards.

 For those interested in drilling down further, I link to some useful materials in the final paragraph – from those, you can look more deeply into everything I mention (and find out more about all kinds of other protections that I haven’t had space to get into).